jonnonz1/nz-statute-book/acts/public/2005/ngati-tuwharetoa-bay-of-plenty-claims-settlement-act-2005.md

     (i) that relate to the time, location, or manner of access; and (ii) that are reasonably required for public safety or for the protection of land, improvements, flora and fauna, plant, equipment, and livestock, or for operational reasons.
-(3) In this section, protected site means any area of land situated in the redress licensed land that— (a) becomes a registered place within the meaning of the Historic Places Act 1993; and (b) is wāhi tapu or a wāhi tapu area within the meaning of that Act.
+(3) In this section, protected site means any area of land situated in the redress licensed land that— (a) becomes a registered place within the meaning of the Heritage New Zealand Pouhere Taonga Act 2014; and (b) is wāhi tapu or a wāhi tapu area within the meaning of that Act.

 ### 126 Right of access subject to Crown forestry licence